YooSungHyun/pytorch-trainer/README.md

 # Deepspeed ZeRO Test result (lstm1: n_layer, lstem2: n_layer each 1000)
 The `ZeRO` test is not accurate because the model was run with an lstm.

-Since the LSTM requires contiguous parameters to be fully guaranteed, the partitioning may not have worked well.
+Since the LSTM requires contiguous parameters to be fully guaranteed, the partitioning(cpu-gpu) may not have worked well.

 ![lstm warning](./readme_lstm.png)